Alhassane Keita (footballer, born 1992)

-Alhassane Keita (born 16 April 1992) is a Guinean professional footballer who plays for Belenenses SAD.
+Alhassane Keita (born 16 April 1992) is a Guinean professional footballer who plays as a striker for the Liga Leumit club Hapoel Nof HaGalil.

 Club career

 He made his first professional appearance for Club Industriel de Kamsar, and played as a striker for FC Metz in the French Ligue 2.

 International career

 He played in the Coupe d'Afrique U17 in 2009 in Algeria.
-He made his debut for the senior Guinea national football team in a friendly 1-2 win over Cameroon on 28 March 2017.
+He made his debut for the senior Guinea national football team in a friendly 1–2 win over Cameroon on 28 March 2017.